-Imagine a family trying to save money three different ways.
+Imagine a family trying to save money in three different ways.
 First, they decided to cut back on how frequently they ate at restaurants.
 Second, they spent hours clipping coupons to save money at the grocery store.
-Finally, the switched from an expensive cell phone plan with a 2-year contract to a prepaid cell phone, saving $30 a month.
+Finally, they switched from an expensive cell phone plan with a 2-year contract to a prepaid cell phone, saving $30 a month.

 How do these three approaches to saving money compare?